 Additional learning activities:

 The completion of additional learning activities is required to complete your masters degree.
 Normally, required ALA hours will be distributed evenly across each semester, amounting to 200 hours per semester.
 Part-time programmes will normally require 100 to 150 hours per semester.

-The MSc Finance programme is designed to support career entry and development in the financial sectors within world financial markets, multinational corporations, investment banks, asset management companies, banks, non-financial companies, government agencies and consultancies as well as in other financial institutions.
+The MSc Finance programme is designed to support career entry and development in finance-related roles within world financial markets, multinational corporations, investment banks, asset management companies, banks, non-financial companies, government agencies and consultancies, as well as in other financial institutions.
 It also prepares students for doctoral studies and an academic career.